 Jason worked as Independent Counsel at the Missing Women Commission of Inquiry to represent the interests and perspectives of affected individuals and organizations within the Downtown Eastside.

 Jason is a graduate of University of Toronto Law School, where he was awarded the Torys Prize in Private International Law, the Jeffrey W. Egner Prize in Labour Law, and the Ting Sum Tang Prize in International Law and Finance.
 In 2009, the Canadian Association of Journalists presented Jason with the President's Award for his work in defence of free expression.
 In 2014, Jason was nominated for the Canadian Lawyer magazine's Top 25 Most Influential Lawyers.

 Before law school, Jason obtained an M.A. in philosophy from the University of Waterloo.
 Since 2005, Jason has served as Adjunct Professor at UBC Allard Law School, where he teaches a seminar in Public Law.

 Jason served as President of the British Columbia Civil Liberties Association from 2005 to 2008.
-He has also served on the Board of Directors of Pivot Legal Society, the East End Food Coop, Frank Paul Society and Radix Theatre Society, but now subordinates volunteering for non-profit boards to the greater challenge of raising his twin boys.
+He has also served on the Board of Directors of Pivot Legal Society, the East End Food Coop, Frank Paul Society, Centre for Environmental Law and Litigation and Radix Theatre Society, but now mostly subordinates volunteering for non-profit boards to the greater challenge of raising his twin boys.

 Jason is a member of the Law Society of British Columbia and a member of the Law Society of Yukon Territory.